kamal-lal/gesture_controlled_wincc/README.md

-# gesture_controlled_wincc
+# Gesture Controlled WinCC
 WinCC Advanced RT controlled using hand gestures.

-Introduction:
+## Introduction:
 WinCC Advanced is an industrial 'Human Machine Interface' (HMI) system from SIEMENS.
+You can read more about it in [this page](http://siemens.com/wincc-advanced).
 This project aims on sending commands to WinCC Advanced RT using hand gestures.

+## Project Structure:
+The gesture recognition logic is written in Python.
+It uses [OpenCV](https://opencv.org/) for the image processing and [Tensorflow](https://www.tensorflow.org/) for the machine learning.

+The visualization is done with WinCC Advanced.
+The Python script communicates with WinCC using OPC-UA channel.
+WinCC has native OPC-UA channel driver.
+For the Python module, "[opcua](https://github.com/FreeOpcUa/python-opcua)" package is used.

+## Usage:
+The Python part comprises of three files.
+* A module to create image dataset for training the Neural Network (1_create_dataset.py).
+* A module to train the Neural Network model (2_train_model.py).
+* A module that uses the trained model to detect gestures and send commands to WinCC (3_gesture_control.py).

+The WinCC RT project just has one screen.
+It reads 6 tags over OPC-UA to complete the demo.